LeonardoGentile/react-mobx-router5/README.md

 This is basically what `routeNode` is for: by wrapping a *node component* (a component associated with a route having children routes) we are telling to re-render only a portion of our app when there is a specific route change.

-At this point only the components wrapped with `RouteNode` are associated with some our app routes, so what about all the other components?
+At this point only the components wrapped with `RouteNode` are associated with some our app routes, so what about all the other components and routes?

 > [...] rather than the router updating the view, it is up to the view to listen / bind / subscribe to route changes in order to update itself.
 > [...]
 The router is unaware of your view and you need to bind your view to your router's state updates.

-In the above [routeNode section](#routenode---hoc) there is simple example where the sub-components of a RouteNode are selected with a simple switch statement.
+In the above [routeNode section](#routenode---hoc) there is a simple example where the sub-components of a RouteNode are selected with a simple switch statement.
 This is a possible implementation.

 In this section I present two (opinionated) personal implementations:

  - `getComponent` function helper
  - `Route` Component

 Be warned:

   - these are not the only ones, you are free to implement your own